RPS Honorary Membership

 Honorary Membership of the Royal Philharmonic Society is presented in recognition of services to music.

 Recipients have included composers, conductors, performers, music commentators, patrons, programmers, publishers and educationalists.

-Among the many celebrated names on the list are Mendelssohn (1829) Rossini (1839), Berlioz (1859), Wagner (1860), Brahms (1882), Clara Schumann (1887), Stravinsky (1921), Aaron Copland (1970), Paul Sacher (1991) and Evelyn Barbirolli (2001).
+The first recipient in 1826 was the composer Carl Maria von Weber.
+Among the many celebrated names on the list are Felix Mendelssohn (1829), Gioachino Rossini (1839), Hector Berlioz (1859), Richard Wagner (1860), Johannes Brahms (1882), Clara Schumann (1887), Igor Stravinsky (1921), Aaron Copland (1970), Paul Sacher (1991) and Evelyn Barbirolli (2001).